DuckDuckPig/Regression_Blur/README.md

   ``train_dir``, ``val_dir``, ``test_dir`` are the variables that concatenated the ``parent_dir`` with the specified folder for each dataset.
     ``train_labels``, ``val_labels``, test_labels`` are the csv file names for each dataset that will be used by the data generator to create the batches with its labeled data.

 `Results.py` Will run the results of your trained model, and calculate the $R^2$ score for each blur parameter.
 May test multiple saved weights at the same time.
-Need to change ``weights_dirs`` for the weights you enter.
+Need to change ``weights_filenames`` for the weights you enter.